-Following these guidelines will allow you to optimize your welder without the burn through.
+Following these guidelines will allow you to optimize your welder without the burn-through.

 How to Stop a Weld from Burning Through – What You Can Do to Prevent Burn Through

-There are a few different ways to prevent burn through from happening.
+There are a few different ways to prevent burn-through from happening.
 One of the ways is by monitoring the root opening.

 Welding Patterns You Should Use

-If you want to avoid burn through, there are some things you can do with your welding jobs.
+If you want to avoid burn-through, there are some things you can do with your welding jobs.

 Don’t whip your torch around.
 Avoid weaving it, too.
-This will prevent both burn through and warping.
+This will prevent both burns through and warping.
 The metal gets hotter and hotter the longer it spends in contact with the arc.
 This means that you want to avoid resting.

 Move in a straight line, and be sure to work as quickly as possible without sacrificing your beading to move quickly.
-Pushing, rather than dragging, also helps prevent burn through.
+Pushing, rather than dragging, also helps prevent burn-through.

 Make sure that you’re consistent.
 If your heat is distributed unevenly, then you can burn through your metal and cause warping.
 Using skip welding can help with that, allowing you to stitch from the sides.